 On the frigid island of New North, there is an order to things: Gallants train for The Testing, Maidens train to run households.
-Eva and Eamon, scions of Out in the dangerous taiga and tundra, Eva relies a powerful Triad family, are no different.
-Eva learns to dance, sew, and be a Lady, while her twin brother learns to drive dog teams, traverse ice caverns, and journey to the Frozen Shores.
-She even finds herlead the New North people.
+Eva and Eamon, scions of a powerful Triad family, are no different.
+Eva learns to dance, sew, and be a Lady, while her twin brother learns to drive dog teams, traverse ice caverns, and lead the New North people.

-The yearly Testing is vital to the preservation of New North's way of life, a means of reminding the come to light, Eva unearths a Relic unlike anything people that the past was an awful time, consumed by sacrifice to false gods.
-The Testors brave the perils of the icy wastelands that ring their isolated civilization and excavate artifacts from New North's to revive the outlawed Technology that still burns Frozen Shores-objects locked in ice in the last within the strange tablet.
-And it magically tells the days of the early 21st Century, when The Healing story of an ancient girl much like Eva, a story that flooded the Earth.
-After their journey, the Testors capsizes everything she was raised to believe. write Chronicles of these Relics according to the principles of the Lex, their guiding text, that warn.
-Eva will be forced to choose between the world she people about the past.
-The Testing reminds the people of the Aerie that only by living according to Eva unearths painful realities about the foundations the Lex can they make a new future.
+The yearly Testing is vital to the preservation of New North's way of life, a means of reminding the people that the past was an awful time, consumed with sacrifice to false gods.
+The Testors brave the perils of the icy wastelands that ring their isolated civilization and excavate artifacts from New North's Frozen Shores-objects locked in ice in the last days of the early 21st Century, when The Healing flooded the Earth.
+After their journey, the Testors write Chronicles of these Relics according to the principles of the Lex, their guiding text, that warn people about the past.
+The Testing reminds the people of the Aerie that only by living according to the Lex can they make a new future.